WB Electronics Warmate

-WB Electronics Warmate is a micro loitering munition developed by Polish defence contractor WB Group, entering into initial production in 2016.
-Warmate is in service with the Polish Army, which has ordered 1000 units (orders were put on hold after receiving only 100 units).
-It can be equipped with several different payloads, including fragmentation, HEAT and thermobaric warheads.
+WB Electronics Warmate is a class of loitering munition UAVs developed by the Polish defence contractor WB Group, having entered into the initial production in 2016.

+Design

+The Warmate can be equipped with several different payloads, including fragmentation, HEAT and thermobaric warheads and has a swarming capability.

+W2MPIR system

+W2MPIR (Vampire; Wielowarstwowy System Przełamania A2AD/Powietrzny Inteligentny Rój) is a system designed to breach the enemy's anti-access/area denial (A2AD) defenses and provide a cost-effective strike/reconnaissance capability to fulfill the suppression of enemy air/missile defenses (SEAD) and electronic warfare (EW) missions.

+The system consists of assorted interoperable WB Electronics UAVs operating in a swarm, including the Warmate 3.0 and/or Warmate 2 loitering munitions, together with the FlyEye and FT-5 Łoś multi-role reconnaissance platforms capable of identification, location, and jamming of electronic sensors and radars.

+Variants

+Warmate-R

-There is also Warmate-R a reconnaissance version based on the same fuselage and ground segment.
-It integrates 3 cameras to provide multiple views: a 8mm lens facing forward, and a 8mm and 12mm optics providing smooth tilting capabilities from downward position (0 deg) to one side (90 deg).
+The Warmate-R is an intelligence, surveillance, and reconnaissance (ISR) version based on the same fuselage and ground segment.

+It integrates 3 cameras to provide multiple views: an 8mm lens facing forward, and an 8mm and 12mm optics providing smooth tilting capabilities from a downward position (0 deg) to one side (90 deg).

 It can be equipped with daylight or thermal cameras with remote pan and tilt, as well as a laser target designator.
 It has a "Target Lock" mode for tracking moving targets and enables accurate target location data.